-The teacher/staff member in charge of an event or field experiences is responsible for:
+The teacher/staff member in charge of an event or field experiences is responsible for following all elements of the Field Experience Checklist, including:

-- Ensuring that students are adequately supervised and safe. - Bringing all emergency contact information, first aid kit, and any required student medication. - Informing the front office prior to leaving school and providing an estimated time for return along with the roster of attendees and cell phone numbers where they can be reached.
-The teacher/staff member should inform the front office when they return to school.

-- Working with the student support team to make sure that lunches that have been ordered can either be canceled or picked up and delivered to the field experience site.
+- Ensuring that students are adequately supervised and safe. - Bringing a school issued walkie-talkie, all emergency contact information, first aid kit, and any required student medication. - Informing the front office prior to leaving school and providing an estimated time for return along with the roster of attendees and cell phone numbers where they can be reached.
+The teacher/staff member should inform the front office when they return to school. - Working with the student support team to make sure that lunches that have been ordered can either be canceled or picked up and delivered to the field experience site.
 This includes determining if any students who receive free or reduced price lunches need food support for this event. - Managing the budget, collection of funds, and ensuring the affordability of the field experience.
 If there is a cost to the field experience, staff members should anticipate scholarship needs ahead of time and consult with leadership to make sure we can support all students participating BEFORE communicating plans to families.
 All field experiences that have a cost associated with them must also have an approved budget that is shared with the Campus Director prior to finalizing plans and communicating about the trip to families.
-This is to make sure all costs are covered and can be supported for all students. - Checking in with the EC and Student Support Teams to determine if any students with an IEP or 504 plan have specific needs that will require accommodations during the field experience, and make those arrangements as needed. - Recruiting adult chaperones to provide assistance.
-Communication with chaperones is very important and is the responsibility of the teacher/staff member in charge of the event or trip. - Volunteers who will be alone with students (for example, while driving a car) must complete a background check before the field experience. - All volunteer drivers must submit a copy of their driver's license and auto liability insurance prior to the beginning of the trip. - The teacher/staff member must ensure that all chaperones are familiar with safety procedures in the event of an emergency.
+This is to make sure all costs are covered and can be supported for all students. - Checking in with the EC and Student Support Teams to determine if any students with an IEP or 504 plan have specific needs that will require accommodations during the field experience, and make those arrangements as needed.
+Recruiting adult chaperones to provide assistance. - Communication with chaperones is very important and is the responsibility of the teacher/staff member in charge of the event or trip.
+Volunteers who will be alone with a single student who is not their own child (for example, while driving a car) must complete a background check before the field experience.
+All volunteer drivers must submit a copy of their driver's license and auto liability insurance prior to the beginning of the trip.
+The teacher/staff member must ensure that all chaperones are familiar with safety procedures in the event of an emergency.

 EC Support and Behavior Concerns: Field experiences are a key part of our educational experience.
 Students who might be excluded from a field experience because of a disciplinary issue should be allowed administrative review before the final decision is made to deny that opportunity.
-If students with an IEP have specific accommodations listed that could apply during the field experiences, a plan for support must be developed for them.
+If students with an IEP have specific accommodations listed that could apply during the field experiences, a plan for support or alternate educational opportunity must be developed for them.